LevelUpMarketers/trying-to-adult-rva-2025/docs/RecurringBilling.md

 ## Importing Existing Transactions

 For migrations or testing scenarios you can bulk inspect past transactions.
-Under **TTA Settings → API Settings** upload a CSV containing two columns:
-`email` and `membership`.
-For each row the plugin searches Authorize.Net for settled transactions whose billing email matches the CSV address.
-All matching transactions are listed in the **Results** area with their ID, amount, date, status, invoice number, and order description.
-The importer caps results at the most recent twenty matches and limits the search to two hundred transaction detail requests to avoid timeouts.
-These limits can be adjusted via `TTA_AUTHNET_IMPORT_MAX_TRANSACTIONS` and `TTA_AUTHNET_IMPORT_MAX_REQUESTS`.
+Under **TTA Settings → API Settings** upload a CSV containing a single `email` column.
+For each address the plugin searches Authorize.Net for all transactions in the last sixty‑five days and lists any matches in the **Results** area with their ID, amount, date, status, invoice number and order description.
+Each line is also written to the plugin's debug log.
+The optional **Dry run** checkbox is ignored; the lookup is always read‑only.
-The lookup is a read‑only operation; the optional **Dry run** checkbox simply performs the search without affecting any data.
-Authorize.Net limits each settled-batch lookup to a 31‑day range; the importer automatically iterates through multiple windows to cover the requested period.
-By default it only searches the most recent three months (configured via `TTA_AUTHNET_IMPORT_LOOKBACK_DAYS`).
+Authorize.Net limits each settled‑batch lookup to a 31‑day range, so the utility automatically iterates through multiple windows to cover the full period.